 Who needs toys when you’ve got a cardboard box?
 Down with toys!
 Now, what are some ways to stretch your child’s play further and get full use of these boxes?
 Check out 10 DIY ideas to upcycle old cardboard boxes for your kids’ fun here.

 From dinosaur playgrounds to massive life-sized dinosaurs that make real dinosaur sounds (we heard them and can vouch for it!) plus actual dinosaur skeletons and fossils, hunt for dinos at these 8 places to find dinosaurs in Singapore.

 Watch our easy how-to video on how to make fluffy stretchy slime, a great sensory activity for toddlers all the way up to older kids.
 The best part is, we have located where to buy all the ingredients in Singapore and you can make big batches of the stuff for well under $20 (for $16.55 in fact!).
 Add in colour or glitter and you have one big slime party of fun on your hands!

-From painting to making goop and getting your hands dirty in soil, are you ready for some activities to give your kiddos hours of fun, mama?
+From painting to making goop and getting your hands dirty in soil, are you ready for some activities to give your kiddos hours of fun?
 We chatted to some of the top preschools in Singapore to get their tips on how to keep your littlies occupied with fun at-home activities!

-With everyone spending extra time at home, chances are your kiddos are enjoying a whole lot more screen time than normal.
+With everyone spending extra time at home, chances are your kiddos are enjoying a whole lot more screen time than usual.
 If you want to keep them occupied but are desperate to get their little eyes away from screens for a while, why not set them up in a cosy nook and ask them to just try listening for a while?
 Podcasts can also be pleasant to play in the background while your kiddos colour or play with clay; kids from as young as 2 or 3 will generally get something out of them.
 Click here as we round up the best podcasts for kids of all ages, including news, storytelling, science and music!

-Keep checking back as we share more September Holiday fun, mama!
+Keep checking back as we share more September Holiday fun!